Phala-Network/ai-agent-template-mbd/README.md

 Secrets set successfully.
-Go to the URL below to interact with your agent: https://wapo-testnet.phala.network/ipfs/QmUG4mpRuqPAgWdAnv1mFWDXfnUfumiR7Xp76EqgLJr5VA?key=680665645b9f4e90
+Go to the URL below to interact with your agent: https://wapo-testnet.phala.network/ipfs/QmUG4mpRuqPAgWdAnv1mFWDXfnUfumiR7Xp76EqgLJr5VA?key=680665645b9f4e90 Log entry added to secrets.log
 ```

+> :information_source: Note that all your secrets will be logged in file [`./logs/secrets.log`](./logs/secrets.log).
+This file is updated every time you add new secrets to your Agent Contract.
+If you have not published an Agent Contract, yet, this command will fail since there is not a CID to map the secrets to.
+>
+> Here is an example:
+> ```text
+> 2024-08-29T20:30:35.480Z, CID: [QmYzBTdQNPewdhD9GdBJ9TdV7LVhrh9YVRiV8aBup7qZGu], Token: [37a0f3f344a3bbf7], Key: [343e2a7dc130fedf], URL: [https://wapo-testnet.phala.network/ipfs/QmYzBTdQNPewdhD9GdBJ9TdV7LVhrh9YVRiV8aBup7qZGu?key=343e2a7dc130fedf]
+> ```

 The API returns a `token` and a `key`.
 The `key` is the id of your secret.
 It can be used to specify which secret you are going to pass to your frame.
 The `token` can be used by the developer to access the raw secret.
 You should never leak the `token`.